 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+Service Title: Community Transition Services HCBS Taxonomy: Category 1: Sub-Category 1: 16 Community Transition Services 16010 community transition services Category 2: Sub-Category 2: Category 3: Sub-Category 3:

-40040

-16010 community transition services

-Sub-Category 2:

-Sub-Category 3:

-Sub-Category 4:

-Service is included in approved waiver.
-There is no change in service specifications.

-Service is included in approved waiver.
-The service specifications have been modified.